TwirlySeal/nightshade/docs/js.md

 - Querying a specific element instead of the document constrains the search scope which reduces the likelihood of selecting the wrong elements.

+- Use HTML to define UI, CSS to define visual states, and JavaScript to switch between them

+- Mutation for local state, events for distant dependencies

+- Keep creation of elements decoupled from their insertion and querying of elements decoupled from their mutation

 # DOM API
 [`Document`](https://developer.mozilla.org/en-US/docs/Web/API/Document) methods:
 - `getElementById()`